Index Investing 101

 Think of each index point as a degree on a thermometer.
 Even if you can’t explain exactly how a thermometer works, you can tell the difference between “hot” and “cold,” and thirty-two degrees Fahrenheit is a world apart from thirty-two degrees Celsius.

 It’s the same way with indexes.
-When you try to compare an S&P 500 point with a Dow point, it doesn’t make any sense.
+It doesn't make sense when you try to compare an S&P 500 point with a Dow point.
 Not to mention that neither index adjusts for inflation.

 So yes, even though it’s true that index values can give you an idea of how “hot” or “cold” a market is at the moment, they can’t tell you when a market is too hot or too cold, much less help you predict when to buy or sell in or out of them with any accuracy.
 There’s simply no point for comparison, which brings us to our next point…